 Create familiarity in society

+The idea of the the Co-Attendees is to recommend events to an end-user based on a Social Factor.
 This idea was formalized to take a step, and act against the loneliness.
-The idea of the Social Factor is to recommend events to an end-user, Lorenzo for instance, based on the new bookings of members who attended the same event with him previously, so if Lorenzo attended an event with Wing earlier, the new booking of Wing should be suggested to Lorenzo as well (see figure 17) but anonymously, so that Lorenzo doesn’t know based on whom this event is being suggested, rather just labeled and listed under the Social Factor findings.
+It will help the Swiss Engineering members to see familiar faces in each events, so that the member can then approach those people and get to know them and make friendships inside the Swiss Engineering Society, under the slogan “From Virtual to Reality”.

-This idea will help the Swiss Engineering members to see familiar faces in each events, so that the member can then approach those people and get to know them and make friendships inside the Swiss Engineering Society, under the slogan “From Virtual to Reality”.
+Lorenzo for instance, based on the new bookings of members who attended the same event with him previously, so if Lorenzo attended an event with Wing earlier, the new booking of Wing should be suggested to Lorenzo as well (see figure 17) but anonymously, so that Lorenzo doesn’t know based on whom this event is being suggested, rather just labeled and listed under the Social Factor findings.

 Of course the members are not forced to get to know those familiar people, but it is rather just a push from the Swiss Engineering towards this step, while the final decision is totally up to the end-user.